 Having fast page load times is crucial for SEO success.
 It’s a strong ranking factor and indicates to search engines that you have a healthy, well maintained, high-quality site.

-Not only is it important to search engines, but your users will also thank you for having a fast sight.
+Not only is it important to search engines, but your users will also thank you for having a fast site.
 When was the last time you waited around for longer than a couple of seconds for a page to load on your browser?
 Probably years, with lightning fast internet and a growing culture of impatience, we all expect sites to load instantaneously.

 What does Google say about page load speed?